NATIONAL COMMITTEE ON VITAL AND HEALTH STATISTICS

-I. Assist and advise the Secretary in the development of such reports as the Secretary or Congress may
+I. Assist and advise the Secretary in the development of such reports as the Secretary or Congress may require.

 J. Monitor the nation’s health data needs and current approaches to meeting those needs; identify emerging health data issues, including methodologies and technologies of information systems, databases, and networking that could improve the ability to meet those needs.

 K. Identify strategies and opportunities to achieve long-term consensus on common health data standards that will promote (i) the availability of valid, credible, and timely health information and (ii) multiple uses of data collected once; recommend actions the federal government can take to promote such a consensus.

 L. Study and identify privacy, security, and access measures to protect individually identifiable health information in an environment of electronic networking and multiple uses of data.